 Inquiries are accepted at any time.
 Compensation structure will be provided in reply to initial inquiry; a sample proposal is available for review.

-The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2021 Institute, scheduled to be held at the Salt Lake City Center Hilton, 10-15 January 2021.
+The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2022 Institute, scheduled to be held at the Salt Lake City Center Hilton, 9-16 January 2022, and the Academy of Professionals to follow, 18-21 January 2022.

-Proposals are encouraged on intermediate, high-intermediate, and advanced genealogical and historical studies and topics, including, but not limited to, the following:
+Proposals for SLIG are encouraged on intermediate, high-intermediate, and advanced genealogical and historical studies and topics, including, but not limited to, the following:

 - North American regions or states